tiaboots/tiaboots.github.io/README.md

 # Hello!
 Welcome to my ePortfolio!

 My name is Tia Felice and this ePortfolio contains all of the elements of my SNHU Final Project Capstone.
-These elements highlight all the fundamentals of my Computer Science education at Southern New Hampshire University and
+These elements highlight some of the fundamentals of my Computer Science education at Southern New Hampshire University over the past 2 1/2 years.

+# Professional Self-Assessment
+- Throughout the degree program, I took away a lot of important skills that have helped me develop my strengths in computer science.
+These artifacts are from different courses I took throughout the program and with the enhancements, shows how far I’ve come since I first started coding.
+I believe that each course helped me learn more about tech and information security, which happens to be the field I’m in now.
+I believe that having this degree and taking all of the information I learned helped me become employable with the company I work for now, and will help me become more employable in the future, as I plan to take what I’ve learned and apply it into a master’s degree program to further educate myself and feed my passion for tech.
+- When working on projects, I took an entire course on collaborating in a team environment where we used Bitbucket in order to use git and push commits to this GitHub similar environment.
+We learned in this course and others about communicating cybersecurity needs to stakeholders and created a portfolio of a business’ cybersecurity needs in an information security course.

+- Artifact one is a software engineering focus that showcases my ability to take a graphic design/visualization and alter its features including color, texture, and orientation in order to enhance the project as a whole.
+This also shows my experience in Eclipse IDE.
+- Artifact two is data structures and algorithms project that I created from scratch (so no previous enhancements/originals) What I created is an array that stores variables and outputs them in a “story” that includes the input variables.
+This project fits into my ePortfolio by demonstrating my ability to use data structures and algorithms, an important part of programming.

+- The final artifact is a database that describes myself and my family members and information about them.
+This was created to demonstrate my ability to create databases, add, subtract, and modify different aspects of the database.

 # Code Review
 [Code Review](https://youtu.be/OyiSguHZ8mA)<br />